pygame/pygame/docs/reST/ref/key.rst

    .. versionadded:: 2.2.0
-      The collection of bools returned by ``get_pressed`` can not be iterated over because the indexes of the internal tuple does not correpsond to the keycodes.
+      The collection of bools returned by ``get_pressed`` can not be iterated over because the indexes of the internal tuple does not correspond to the keycodes.

    .. versionadded:: 2.5.0